Use our extensive range of Jeep colors and Jeep touch up paint to restore your paint job to its original factory finish.

 The Jeep touch up paint process steps are:

-- Use soap and water to clean the damaged area again – 10 minutes
+- Clean the area again – 10 minutes

-- Apply several thin coats of primer – 5 minutes per coat, 10 minutes between layers.
+- Apply several thin coats of primer – Wait a minimum of 5 minutes between coats.

 - Dry for 1 hour